saeidmoini/WebWatch/README.md

-# WordPress Site Health Monitor Bot
+# WebWatch

-A comprehensive Telegram bot for monitoring the health and uptime of multiple WordPress websites, providing instant notifications for any issues.
+Monitor your WordPress sites with this Python-based Telegram bot.
+WebWatch checks domain availability, sends alerts, and helps you keep your sites online.

 ## Why This Project?